daniell-leall/daniell-leall/README.md

 On my [YouTube channel](https://www.youtube.com/@daniell_leall?sub_confirmation=1), I create content to help others learn about hacking techniques, cybersecurity tools, and best practices.
 Join me as we dive into the art and science of securing the digital world!

-📸 You can also follow me on [Instagram](https://www.instagram.com/daniell.leall/) for insights, updates, and behind-the-scenes content from my cybersecurity journey.
+📸 You can also follow me on [Instagram](https://www.instagram.com/daniell.leall/).

 🌐 Here, you'll find repositories dedicated to:
 - Security tools and scripts for ethical hacking.